-- Certain provisions in the deficit reduction package that change the rules governing the U.S. or foreign source of a taxpayer's income may affect the taxation of foreign insurance operations. - The purpose of these provisions is not to discourage bona fide insurance operations abroad but to make sure that taxpayers do not shift passive funds abroad merely to improve their foreign tax credit position. - I anticipate that in the near future we may be further examining the uses and misuses of captive insurance companies that are established both in the U.S. and abroad, to insure that any company receiving the tax benefits of an insurance company truly provides insurance. - Difficult issues to be faced in this area include the determination of the degree of risk spreading necessary for true insurance, and the economic questions of how we can encourage the industry to cut its costs.
+- A provision in the deficit reduction package that was accepted by the Conference committee changes the rules governing the U.S. or foreign source of a taxpayer's foreign insurance income and may affect the taxation of foreign insurance operations. - The purpose of this provision is not to discourage bona fide insurance operations abroad but to make sure that taxpayers do not shift passive funds abroad merely to improve their foreign tax credit position. - I anticipate that in the near future we may be further examining the uses and misuses of captive insurance companies that are established both in the U.S. and abroad, to insure that any company receiving the tax benefits of an insurance company truly provides insurance. - Difficult issues to be faced in this area include the determination of the degree of risk spreading necessary for true insurance, and the economic questions of how we can encourage the industry to cut its costs.